Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RESULTS

-We evaluated the performances of various training configurations with different numbers of training scenes and different numbers of dynamic pedestrians present during training.
+We evaluated the performances of many training configurations, in which both the amount of available training scenes and number of dynamic pedestrians used during training are varied.
 Table~\ref{tab:dynamic_pointnav_table} represents the success rates for PointNav, while Table~\ref{tab:dynamic_socialnav_table} shows the success rates for SocialNav.
-We did not evaluate agents trained with zero pedestrians for SocialNav due to their inability to adapt to the presence of dynamic objects, which led to poor performance.
+We did not evaluate agents trained with zero pedestrians for SocialNav due to their inability to adapt to the presence of dynamic obstacles at test-time, which led to poor performance.

-Both results showed that \textit{making the environment more dynamic improves performance}, as the best performance is achieved when more dynamic pedestrians were present in the training environments (PointNav: $>$3, SocialNav: 6\til12).
-The results of SocialNav evaluation indicates that performance peaks when the agent is trained with 6 to 12 pedestrians in the environment.
+\myparagraph{Finding 1: Dynamic obstacle augmentation improves visual navigation performance, even when the environment is static.} Our results indicate that dynamic obstacle augmentation improves performance for both visual navigation tasks, as the best performance is achieved when dynamic pedestrians were added in the training environments.
+An interesting observation is that dynamic obstacle augmentation improves test-time generalization even for PointNav, where the environment is completely static and there are no dynamic obstacles at test-time.

-Furthermore, both tables showed that the performance gains provided by our technique are more substantial with a small number ($<$8) of training scenes.
-The significant improvements in performance our method confers for the task of PointNav, in which no dynamic objects exist during evaluation, implies that our method is improving performance as a result of better generalization to unseen scenes.
-These gains were more significant than the gains observed when more ($>$16) training scenes were available.
-Therefore, we conclude that our data augmentation is more effective when few training scenes are available, such as the scenario imposed by the iGibson Challenge.
+\myparagraph{Finding 2: Dynamic obstacle augmentation is more effective with a small number of training scenes.} Both tables also show that the performance gains provided by dynamic obstacle augmentation are more substantial when only a small number (8 or less) of training scenes are available.
+As the number of available training scenes increases, the gap between the baseline agents and those trained with added dynamic pedestrians decreases.
+For instance, the difference between the baseline and the best agents is $3.5$\% with eight training scenes but the difference is only $0.42$\% with $72$ training scenes in Table~\ref{tab:dynamic_pointnav_table}.
+This trend indicates that the limited number of training scenes causes the agent to overfit, but can be mitigated by dynamic obstacle augmentation.

-\subsection{Comparison with image augmentation methods}
+\subsection{Comparison with Image Augmentation Methods}